selfdefined/web-app/11ty/definitions/boogaloo.md

 ## Impact

-Although this was previously a non-violent / non-hateful meme, continuing to use it supports the plausible deniability of those who do use it with serious intent – and may put you in danger of being mistaken for a "Boogaloo Boy".
+Although this was previously a non-violent / non-hateful meme, continuing to use it supports the plausible deniability of those who do use it with serious intent.
+Those who are most vulnerable will not know your intent, and therefore will feel the impact of hurt and fear, regardless.